Autotrader cars

 Ineos Grenadier

-If your definition of a road trip reads more like an expedition you need a car that’s up to the job and won’t let you down in the toughest of environments.
+If your road trip itinerary reads more like an expedition, you need a car that’s up to the job and won’t let you down in the toughest of environments.
 Which is what the Ineos Grenadier has been built to do.
-While the Defender has evolved in its current form into a more conventional posh SUV the Grenadier taps into the spirit of older Land Rovers and is designed as the Swiss Army Knife of 4x4s.
-In its base form it’s a tough, go-anywhere vehicle designed to take you as far off the beaten track as you dare go, the huge range of accessories tailoring it for whatever you have in mind.
+While the Defender has evolved in its current form into a more conventional posh SUV, the Grenadier taps into the spirit of older Land Rovers and is designed as the Swiss Army Knife of 4x4s.
 The neat ‘utility belt’ mountings along its sides and in the boot mean you can securely attach all manner of accessories, be that sand ladders, storage lockers, extra fuel tanks and more.
 And when you set up base camp they can support awnings, tables or whatever else you may need.
 The huge roof rack can carry bikes, canoes or a dedicated tent, all accessible via a ladder on the back door.

 Read our Expert Review of the Ineos Grenadier